Valliyur: Other places

-The recent addition to Valliyur is the United Volunteer Service Society (UVSS) - New Life Home for Aged Destitutes.
+The Valliyur Moondru Yugam Kanda Amman Temple is located here.
+A recent addition to Valliyur is the United Volunteer Service Society (UVSS) - New Life Home for Aged Destitutes.
 Located about 7 km towards Eruvadi.
 This is a new initiative by like minded people and does not involve any specific religious group or Government or specific community.

-It is the center city of the big cities, Tirunelveli and Nagercoil.
-It takes half an hour from Vallioor to reach Kudankulam where the atomic power station is constructed now.
+It is the center city of the big cities Tirunelveli and Nagercoil.
+It takes half an hour from Vallioor to reach Kudankulam.